cbmira01/NWS-cs/readme.md

 ## Web site features
 - Feature article with image carousel
 - Additional main-page articles with images
-- Each main-page article is accessible via its own publishable URL
+- Main-page articles each have a independent URL
 - Links to on-site or YouTube videos
 - Provision for advertising content
 - Flattering display of neighborhood association board members
 - List of useful neighborhood phone numbers
 - Links to archived newsletters
-- All display items are editable with content management
+- All display items under content management
 - Content management includes default values and validations on many fields
+- Searchable Jeopardy database

 ## Points of interest
 - Panel-based styling features equalization and color cycling
 - Born responsive to large, medium and small media
 - Article images can be optionally hidden on small media
-- Resize to small media prompts top-bar alteration and panel squashing
+- Resize to small media causes top-bar alteration and panel squashing
 - Small and simple initial test database
-- Test database is persistent and can be reset
+- Test database is persistent and can be reseeded
-- NWS-Console project used to prepare a large JSON database for the main project
+- Side project (NWS-Console) to prepare a large JSON database for the main project

 # Packages and frameworks
 - Developed in Visual Studio 2015 Community Edition